th2-net/th2-read-log/README.md

 ### 3.1.0

-+ Added the direction regexps option for the alis configuration
++ Added the direction regexps option for the alias configuration

 ### 3.0.0